The 9 Best Ski Destinations to Visit This Winter

 Val d'Isere has Europe's most sophisticated and extensive snowmaking system.
 Pity there's no need to show it off this winter.
 That's because the Alps have been blessed with the best early season snowfall they've seen in decades, and Val d'Isere—wedged within the Savoie’s craggy Tarentaise Valley—is one of the resorts that's been hit hardest.
 Belted by storm upon storm, the entire skiable expanse—186 miles of trails serviced by 88 modern lifts and a summit that tops out at over 11,000 ft.—is shimmering with pristine powder.
 Like most purpose-built French ski towns, Val d'Isere doesn't exude the alpine authenticity of more historic Austrian or Swiss villages, but the stone-and-timber center isn't without its charms.
 Immerse yourself in them at Les Barmes de L'Ours, the top hotel in town.
 Located at the base of the 1992 Olympic downhill run (the aptly named and precariously steep Face de Bellevarde), the property's 49 guest rooms and 27 suites mix rustic mountain lodge chic with a more minimal aesthetic, while the Michelin starred restaurant is the perfect place to fortify yourself for another big day on the slopes.

-Another European mega resort to receive an unfair amount of snow this season is Zermatt, which at press time (Jan.
-2018) had just been hit by a storm that dumped seven feet in 24 hours.
-Severe avalanche danger forced everything from the ski lifts to the train lines to close, stranding 13,000 vacationers in town.
-Not that that’s a bad thing.
+Another European mega resort to regularly receive a fair amount of snow is Zermatt.
 With its narrow pedestrian streets, black wood barns, grand hotels, glacier-fed river, and the iconic Matterhorn rising above everything like a blue and white obelisk, we can think of few ski towns we’d rather be marooned in.
-Book a room at the Mont Cervin Palace, a five-star property in the center of town whose belle époque exterior belies a thoroughly modern interior—renovated rooms exude a private ski lodge vibe (blond wood, exposed beams), while the indoor/outdoor pool is perfect for a post-ski soak.
+Book a room at the Mont Cervin Palace, a five-star property in the center of town whose Belle Époque exterior belies a thoroughly modern interior—renovated rooms exude a private ski lodge vibe (blond wood, exposed beams), while the indoor/outdoor pool is perfect for a post-ski soak.
 For something hipper, try Cervo, a boutique ski-in, ski-out property with a playful mix of plaid and taxidermy and a daily après-ski party on the stone terrace that overlooks town.
 Of course once all the new snow settles, you’ll have full run of the resort—a sprawling 200 miles of pistes spanning two countries (Switzerland and Italy), 40 slope side restaurants, and topping out at the highest lift-serviced ski station in Europe.

 Jackson Hole, Wyoming

 Most Austrian ski resorts are as well known for their spirited (and sometimes completely debauched) après-ski scene as they are for their skiing.
-Not so Obergurgl.
+Not so at Obergurgl.
 Notched at over 6,000 feet in Tirol's Oetztal Valley on the border of Italy, Obergurgl is both Austria's highest ski resort and most overlooked.
 Which is just fine with the generations of well-heeled British and German families who continue to flock here thanks to the resort's resolutely laid-back ambiance.
 Lift lines are as uncrowded as the treeless, gently undulating ski slopes, the alpine elevation ensures the snow stretches from December through April, and the two tiny villages—Obergurgl and the even higher Hochgurgl, both a cluster of chalets and hotels that are connected via road and cable car—offer a simple respite from active days on the mountain.
 With its ski-in, ski-out access, Hotel Edelweiss & Gurgl is popular among regulars, but we love the Hotel Bergwelt, which blends Tyrolean tradition (taxidermy, wood carvings, cozy bunk rooms for kids) with a more modern design aesthetic and amenities (like a three-story spa) just above the main town.
-If you do find yourself in search of a party, you can use the Pow(d)er Card lift ticket at nearby Sölden for a more adventurous day on and off the slopes, and returning this March for the third year in a row is Nassau Beach Club Ibiza, whose DJs will spin their blend of Balearic house beats from the resort's 10,000 ft. summit.
+If you do find yourself in search of a party, you can use the Pow(d)er Card lift ticket at nearby Sölden for a more adventurous day on and off the slopes.

 Alta Badia, Italy